ersheff/IMS322-Docs/docs/setup.md

 ### Working With VS Code Assignments

 - Folders are very important when working in VS Code.
 You should always check the top of the **Explorer** panel to make sure that you are working within the desired assignment folder.
 The primary open folder acts as the "root" of your workspace where you will find your HTML, CSS, and JavaScript files, as well as any subfolders (e.g., for images).
 - To preview your code in the browser, click the **Go Live** button in the bottom-right corner of the window (which is part of the **Status Bar**).
 This will use the **Live Server** extension to launch your project in your preferred browser.
-If you accidentally lose your browser preview window, you can either reopen the browser and navigate to `http://127.0.0.1:5500/` (replacing the last 4 digits with whatever port number appears in the **Status Bar** while the extension is running).
+If you accidentally lose your browser preview window, you can reopen the browser and navigate to `http://127.0.0.1:5500/` (replacing the last 4 digits with whatever port number appears in the **Status Bar** while the extension is running).
 Alternatively, you can click on the port number in the **Status Bar** to close the extension and relaunch it by clicking **Go Live** again.

 <figure markdown="span">
   ![Status Bar: Go Live](assets/status-bar-go-live.webp){ width="500" }